sandbox-quantum/Tangelo/README.rst

 * installing the "dev" version of Python3 if you encounter missing header errors, such as ``python.h file not found``.
 * having good C/C++ compilers and BLAS libraries to ensure good overall performance of computation-intensive code.

 Using pip
 ^^^^^^^^^

-The easiest way to install Tangelo in your environment.
+The easiest way to install Tangelo in your local environment.
 We recommend upgrading pip first:

 .. code-block::

    python -m pip install -–upgrade pip. pip install tangelo-gc

 From source, using setuptools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This package can be installed locally by copying the contents of this repository to any machine.
+This can be useful if you need a bit more control on your install (such as installing from a particular branch, or tweaking the `setup.py` install to circumvent any trouble on your system):
 Type the following command in the root directory:

 .. code-block::